Searching

 02 July Vanda Carson, in the Daily Telegraph, reports archaeological work and findings as part of forecourt excavations relating to to the construction work at the Sydney Opera House.
 Consultants Godden Mackay Logan have been hired to advise on the process.

-07 July Alec Shand, a member of the Sydney Opera House Trust in the 1980s, dies.
+07 July Alec Shand QC dies.
+Mr Shand was a member of the Sydney Opera House Trust 1983-1991.

 12 Aug Rachael Olding, in Opera Beauty - If Only She Sounded as Good as She Looks (Sydney Morning Herald), reports on a survey of 200 critics, performers and audience members on Australian concert hall acoustics conducted by the ABC's Limelight Magazine.
 The Sydney Opera House Concert Hall is ranked 18th and the Opera Theatre is awared the wooden spoon.
 The top spot goes to the Perth Concert Hall.